treyrey-212/webgroupwork/README.md

 # webgroupwork
-this are all the files i worked on and pictures I used
+these are all the files i worked on and pictures I used